MICHEL MARTIN, HOST:

 IZRAEL: I so miss that.
 Thank you.
 Thank you for that entry.

 MARTIN: Michael, what you think?

 COTTMAN: Yeah, I think he should step down.
-He is, clearly he sound like a racist.
-But, you know, it reminds me of - I mean this is a pattern of abuse with excessive use of force by police over years.
-It takes me back to growing up in Detroit in the 1970s when they had a, this notorious police unit called STRESS.
-We called it the Big 4, who drove around and try to harass African-Americans.
-And during that time it had to be disbanded because during the first four months there were eight black people killed by STRESS.
-And it just kind of takes me back to that time and I'm wondering what it will take to get police to back off and not abuse the rights of Americans.
+He's - clearly, he sound like a racist.
+But, you know, it reminds me of - I mean, this is a pattern of abuse, with excessive use of force by police over years.
+It takes me back to growing up in Detroit in the 1970s, when they had a - this notorious police unit called STRESS - we called it the Big 4 - who drove around and tried to harass African-Americans.
+And during that time, it had to be disbanded because during the first four months, there were eight black people killed by STRESS.
+And it just kind of takes me back to that time.
+And I'm wondering what it will take to get police to back off and not abuse the rights of Americans.

-MARTIN: Well, you know, just to tie a bow on this, that I understand that 500 tacos were delivered to his office yesterday...
+MARTIN: Well, you know, Ruben, just to tie a bow on this, that - I understand that 500 tacos were delivered to his office yesterday...

 MARTIN: ...in protest.

 MARTIN: Which is, sort of, one sort of approach to this.
 But...

 NAVARRETTE: And you know what I say to that?
 I say, lunch.

 MARTIN: But Ruben, looping back to the question, looping back to the question we started with - which is, you know, you're saying kudos to the reporter for pressing this.

 MARTIN: I can imagine there are other people who are saying, that's trivial; why are you harping on this?